DCGM/pero-enhance/README.md

 export PYTHONPATH=/abs/path/pero-quality/pero:$PYTHONPATH
 ```

-Before processing a document, you need to download configuration and models needed for line detection and character recongnition.
-This is done by launching `model/download_models.py` script.
+Before processing a document, you need to download configuration and models needed for enhancement and OCR.
+This is done by running `model/download_models.py` script.

 ## Usage
 Folder of images can be enhanced by running following: